 Ta’amod helps Jewish organizations and the professionals working in those spaces, exist in alignment with our community’s professed values.
 Our training equips organizations with frameworks and concrete tools to proactively construct the environment you wish to see in your work and communal spaces, beyond simply responding and reacting to issues when they arise.

-9 am – 1 pm @ The Temple: Training for Jewish communal professionals (includes breakfast and snacks)
+9 am – 1 pm @ The Temple: Training for Jewish communal professionals and lay leaders (includes breakfast and snacks)

 Join Ta’amod senior leadership team, Nicole Nevarez, CEO and Dr. Andrea Jacobs, CPO, for a morning of learning and active training.
 We will briefly explore the foundations of organizational wellness and safety, and then dive into skill building with a focus on: